 Health benefits are a major factor in which positions a job seeker applies for.
 But why would you offer a health benefit to a part-time employee?
 If you want to attract the best gig talent, you need to be able to compete with other organizations.

-While there are no legal requirements for offering a health benefit to all of your part-time employees, a health benefit can help you attract and keep the right employees.
+While there are no legal requirements for offering a health benefit to all of your part-time employees or independent contractors, a health benefit can help you attract and keep the right employees.

 Health benefits can be in the form of traditional group health insurance or health benefit allowances.
 We’ll cover a few of the most popular health benefit options below.

 Traditionally, a group health insurance policy plays a significant role in recruiting and retaining employees.
 However, it can also be highly time-consuming and expensive for organizations and employees.

 If you want to offer group health insurance to both full-time and part-time gig workers (not to mention different income levels, ages, and health statuses), you’ll have a hard time finding a policy that fits all of your employees’ needs.

 Thankfully, there are other options for providing health benefits to your full- and part-time employees.

 Health reimbursement arrangements (HRAs)

 One option that’s growing in popularity is a health reimbursement arrangement (HRA).
 HRAs have the same tax advantages as group health insurance while giving employers more control over their budget.